el-yawd/el-yawd/README.md

 ### Welcome 👋
  ![visitors](https://visitor-badge.laobi.icu/badge?page_id=diegoreis42-badge)

 Hi!
-Great to have you here.
+It's Great to have you here.

-I'm a software developer trying to not only make things work, but do it the right way.
-I'm currently focused on back-end development, mainly with Nestjs and Spring boot.
-Talk to me about anything computer-related (just don't try to make me use Windows).
-I never get tired. :)
+I'm a software developer trying to not only make things work, but doing it in the right way.
+I'm currently focused in back-end development, mainly with Nestjs and Spring boot, and functional programming with Haskell.
+Talk to me about any computer-related (just don't try to make me use Windows).
+I never get tired :)

 ## 💪 GitHub Stats